thomasabishop/eolas/zk/Stack_memory.md

 ## Stack memory

-Similarly to the [[stack data structure]], it works on the basis of LIFO: the last item put on the stack is the first item to be withdrawn.
+Similarly to the [[Stacks|stacks]], it works on the basis of LIFO: the last item put on the stack is the first item to be withdrawn.

 Note, this doesn't mean that the data at the memory addresses that comprise the stack can _only_ be accessed in a LIFO manner.
 Any item currently on the stack